 Sustainable DC 2.0’s actions on governance have real-world benefits for the District at all levels:

-Individual: Every resident, regardless of where they live, should be afforded the opportunity to access all the public services and financial incentives that District Government offers, to improve the quality of their lives.
-Residents and especially those who’ve been underserved also deserve to be educated on plans and projects and a convenient way to weigh in on them.
+Individual: Every resident, regardless of where they live, should be afforded the opportunity to access all the public services and financial incentives the District Government offers, to improve their quality of life.
+Residents, in particular those who have been underserved, also deserve to be educated on District plans and projects and a convenient way to weigh in on them.
 Through Sustainable DC, District Government will strive to create a method to ensure its community engagement reaches those who have not weighed in, resulting in more equitable outcomes.

-Neighborhood: The District’s public school buildings, recreation centers, and libraries are critical facilities for the development of residents.
-As we renovate these buildings to be healthy and green, they become excellent opportunities for communities to learn about green building, energy-efficiency, stormwater management, and sustainable waste diversion.
-By making buildings more sustainable, we are also transforming them into tools for communal learning.
+Neighborhood: The District’s public school buildings, recreation centers, and libraries are critical facilities for residents.
+As we renovate these buildings to be more sustainable, we are also transforming them into tools for communal learning.
+They become excellent opportunities for communities to learn about green building, energy efficiency, stormwater management, waste diversion, and more.

-The Governance goal also directly connects to goals in Equity and certainly impacts and informs every other section of the Plan.
+The Governance goal directly connects to goals in the Equity section and certainly impacts and informs every other section of the plan.